fablabedp/fablabedp-wiki/rhino.md

 2. `DupEdge` and `Join` to create curve from edges
 3. `Patch` to make a surface from the curve (Set `Adjust tangency` as needed)
 4. `Join` original polysurface with new patch surface and repeat for other holes

+## Closing Open Meshs

+1. Ensure all faces are joined into single mesh with `Join`
+2. Try a combination of `UnifyMeshNormals`, `RebuildMeshNormals`, `MatchMeshEdge`, `RebuildMesh`, ` CullDegenerateMeshFaces`, `AlignVertices`
+3. If mesh is still open, analyse with `ShowEdges`.
+If holes are identified, try closing them with `FillMeshHole` or `FillMeshHoles`
+4. Once the mesh is closed, if necessary split into it's seperate closed shells with `SplitDisjointMesh`.